Dmh304/Clinic-Management-System/EYES_CLINIC_PROJECT_INSTRUCTIONS.md

 - **Primary Actor:** System (`AppointmentReminderScheduler`), Receptionist (manual trigger)
 - **Secondary Actors:** Patient (recipient)
 - **Trigger:** Automated: cron job runs every hour.
 Manual: Receptionist triggers a reminder for a specific appointment.
-- **Description:** The system automatically sends an email reminder to patients 24 hours before their confirmed appointment.
+- **Description:** The system automatically sends an in-app reminder notification to patients 24 hours before their confirmed appointment (no email channel is wired in the current build — see Business Rules).
 Receptionists can also send an ad-hoc manual reminder at any time.
 - **Preconditions:** PRE-01: An appointment exists with status CONFIRMED.
 PRE-02 (automated): scheduler running and `appointmentTime` falls within [now+24h, now+25h] and `reminderSent = false`.
 PRE-03 (manual): Receptionist authenticated, viewing the appointment in `/receptionist/appointments`.
 - **Postconditions:** POST-01: An in-app notification is created for the patient (only if linked to a User account).
 POST-02: A role-broadcast notification is created for RECEPTIONIST.
 POST-03: `appointment.reminderSent = true` to guard against duplicate sends.
 - **Normal Flow:**